Achndrs4/achndrs4.github.io/_posts/2016-12-22-cuneiform.md

 sequences of the language- is because of another language that came to dominate the region.

-It is due to this language that we have any information about Sumerian, or for that matter Hittite, Elamite, or old Persian, at all.
-The Akkadians, originally from parts of the Western Levant, eventually settled north of Sumer on the banks of the Tigris and conquered the city states around it, eventually even defeating Sumer around 2300BC and absorbing it into its growing empire.
+The Akkadians, originally from parts of the Western Levant, settled north of Sumer on the banks of the Tigris and conquered the city states around it, eventually even defeating Sumer around 2300BC and absorbing it into its growing empire.
 Rather than ending the Sumerian language and orthography